How do I become a GFX Scholar?

 What is the benefit of being a GFX Scholar?

 The GFX Scholars program is a great opportunity to gain valuable real-world experience during your first year of college.
-While most of your first-year classes will be general technical courses, the GFX Scholars courses are designed to help you gain experience, build your resume, and build community with other freshmen engineers in a smaller classroom setting.
-For example, Projects Scholars will work on hands-on design projects that allow them to build their teamwork skills and put their technical skills into practice.
+While most of your first-year classes will be general technical courses, the GFX Scholars courses are designed to help you develop key competencies, develop your resume, and build community with other first-year engineers in a smaller classroom setting.
 In each cohort, you'll learn valuable skills that go beyond your technical courses and help you develop as an engineer.

 Can I be in more than one of the programs?

-To ensure that as many incoming freshmen engineers as possible can take advantage of this scholars program, we can only accept students to one program each.
+To ensure that as many incoming first-year engineers as possible can take advantage of the scholars program, we can only accept students to one program each.
+When applying, please make sure to rank your top 3 or 4 choices.

 How much of a time commitment will my GFX Scholars course require?

-The GFX Scholars courses are 1-2 credit hours, so they are low-stress and don't take too much time out of your schedule.
+All GFX Scholars courses are 1-2 credit hours, so they are low-stress and don't take too much time out of your schedule.
 Classes typically meet once a week and work outside of the classroom consists of either a semester-long project or short homework assignments that will be used for in-class discussion.
-Either way, students find the workload to be very manageable and really look forward to the class meetings every week.
+Students find the workload to be very manageable.
 Beyond the regular class meetings and coursework, there are no additional time commitments as part of the GFX Scholars program.

 How difficult are the GFX Scholars courses?
 Will they have a strong impact on my GPA?

 The main focus of these courses is the experience, rather than the grade.
-As such, the coursework is much more engaging and interactive than your typical first-year technical classes.
+As such, the coursework is much more engaging and interactive.
 If you participate actively in your course and are engaged in class, you can expect to do well in the course!

 Is there an extra cost associated with any of the programs?